 Waiting for cancellation

-Each token has wait() method, which allows you to wait for its cancellation.
+Each token has a wait() method, which allows you to wait for its cancellation.

 from cantok import TimeoutToken